Ice Bear Storage Technology in Orange County

-The benefits of Ice Bear commercial battery units include:
+The benefits of the Ice Bear commercial battery units include:

 - Remote monitoring